fsistemas/sql2json/README.rst

 If you does not have config.json file sql2json asumes this one to allow you do some testing

+Also you can use a custom config file using --config PATH_TO_YOUR config file

 .. code-block:: json

     {